Feeling anxious, stressed or generally unhappy?

-We know it’s important to look after our mental health, but in these stressful times that is far easier said than done.
+We know it’s important to look after our mental health, but in stressful times that is far easier said than done.

-If you are feeling down it is even more important to try and keep in contact with others as it will help you to feel supported when you need it most.
+We are stronger, happier and healthier when we connect with others.
+If you are feeling down, it is even more important to try and keep in contact with people.
+It can help you feel supported when you need it most.

-Some ways to connect:
+Some ways to connect others:

+Grounding techniques, or mindfulness, can help you focus on how your body is feeling in the moment.
+It helps reduce feeling overwhelmed.
 Essentially, grounding works by distracting you from negative emotions and thoughts.

 It can be useful to: